Auf Wiedersehen, Pet: Au Revoir: The two-part special

-In the final scenes Dennis, Neville and Oz ask the embassy to give them an assignment in a nice peaceful country, and return to Germany once more.
-On the ferry from England, Neville is asked what Brenda said to him when he told her he was heading off to Germany; he replies that she said "Auf Wiedersehen... pet."
-Following a dedication to Pat Roach, the closing credits of the final episode are accompanied by the opening theme tune from Series 1.
+In the final scenes Dennis, Neville and Oz ask the embassy to give them an assignment in a nice peaceful country, and return to Germany once more, and the trio are on the ferry from England -just as they were in the opening scene of the first episode of Series 1.
+Neville is asked what Brenda said to him when he told her he was heading off to Germany; he replies that she said "Auf Wiedersehen...
+Pet."
+Following a dedication to Pat Roach, the closing credits of the final episode are accompanied by the opening theme tune from Series 1, and Dennis produces a photograph that he found in his home, showing the original 7 as they were, in Germany, a throwback to the first episode of Auf Wiedersehen, Pet.